Python3pkg/Products.SilvaForum/README.txt

 Visit the SMI (Silva Management Interface) to create a 'Silva Forum' object: this will serve as the root of the forum.
-The public views of the Forum allow (registered) clients to add threads (topics) to the forum, and comments (messages) to the threads.
-The threads and comments are accessible from the SMI for moderation and maintenance purposes.
+The public views of the Forum allow (registered) clients to add topics (topics) to the forum, and comments (messages) to the topics.
+The topics and comments are accessible from the SMI for moderation and maintenance purposes.

 Authentication can be invoked for the public view of the forum by going to